mclark-adaptavist/Confluence-Plat7-Test/README.md

    to import com.atlassian.plugin.web.model.WebPanel;`
 9. Repeat steps 2-5
 10. You should not get the error and be able to log into confluence

+The WebPanel class is defined in `matttest.fragments.SomeWebPanel`, and used by the `web-panel` with key `test-key` located in `src/main/resources/atlassian-plugin.xml`.